 "What?
 Oh my gosh, never in a million years," a surprised Strait said accepting the award.
 "This blows me away, I cannot believe it. ...
 This means the world to me I appreciate it."

-Strait, who shot to prominence in 1981 with a back-to-roots sound, released his 27th album, Love Is Everything
+Strait, who shot to prominence in 1981 with a back-to-roots sound, released his 27th album, Love Is Everything, this year.

 Shelton, Taylor Swift, Jason Aldean and Luke Bryan were also nominated for Entertainer of the Year.